Eznis Airways: History

+Foundation and early years

 In 2004, the Newcom Group, undertook feasibility research into starting up new domestic air transport services in Mongolia: in January 2006 they founded Eznis Airways, a wholly owned subsidiary.
 Eznis was granted Air Operator Certificate (AOC) No. 11 by the Mongolian Civil Aviation Authority (MCAA), and Eznis launched its inaugural service on December 6, 2006.

-From 2005 to 2006, Eznis pilots were trained and type rated at Ansett Training Center in Australia, followed by line training supervised by former Japan Air Commuter captains.
-Qantas provided emergency training for the cabin crew while Saab Aircraft AB provided maintenance type rating training for maintenance staff.
-Crew attended CRM training by Boeing and dangerous goods training by IATA.
-GE and Hamilton provided engine and propeller line maintenance training for Eznis technicians.
-Eznis has full insurance coverage on its aircraft, spare parts and liabilities provided by AON in London.
-Eznis employs approximately 200 staff.

 In July 2008 Eznis Airways launched the Radixx computer reservation system: the airline intends to introduce Internet booking for tour operators, travel agencies and general public.

-Eznis Airways has gained dominant position in the domestic air travel market of Mongolia and carried its 100,000th passenger in November 2008.
+Eznis Airways has gained a dominant position in the domestic air travel market of Mongolia and had by 2008 carried its 100,000th passenger.
 The airline began its first international regular services to Hailar, China in August 2009.
 In March 2010 Eznis Airways started operating flights to Hailar through Choibalsan in Dornod province of Mongolia.
 Launched in June 2010, Ulan-Ude, Russia was Eznis' second scheduled international destination.

+Demise and restart

 Eznis Airways LLC ceased all operations from 22 May 2014 due to the financial difficulties and the current situation at the airline industry after restructuring measures failed during the last two years.
 Eznis Airways, under a new ownership group, is to re-launch services in 2019, operating Boeing 737s on international routes.
 A Boeing 737-700 has already been acquired pending the airline's launch.
 Eznis Airways was relaunched in the second quarter of 2019.

+As of June 2024, the airline operates scheduled flights on a sole route between its homebase in Ulanbataar and Prague.

 Corporate affairs

+Offices

-The head office was located in the Shine Dul Building (Шинэ Дөл Билдинг) in Bayanzürkh, Ulan Bator.
+The head office was formerly located in the Shine Dul Building (Шинэ Дөл Билдинг) in Bayanzürkh, Ulaanbaatar.
 The head office moved there on 27 August 2011.
 With its main base located at Buyant-Ukhaa International Airport the airline sold tickets through the Central Ticketing Office in Ulaanbaatar, outstation branches in ten provinces of Mongolia, including Bayankhongor, Bayan-Ulgii, Dornod, Gobi-Altai, Khovd, Khuvsgul, Umnugobi, Uvs, Zavkhan as well as Hailar, China and Ulan-Ude, Russia.
-In the addition, the carrier's tickets can be bought at travel agencies: AirTrans, AirTicket, AirMarket, AirLink, MonAirTour, AirChamber, AirTravel and AviaComMongolia.
+In the addition, the carrier's tickets can be bought at several travel agencies.

+Branding

 The airline's name “eznis” means ‘easiness in flight’.
 The name consists of two parts which when put together say 'easy flight': the first two letters “ez” stand for “easy” in English and “nis” is a Mongolian word meaning “fly”.
 The Eznis logo represents a compass with eight destinations.
 A soft, flower-type image was chosen to give a relaxing and stress-free feeling to passengers.